McCormick Park covers 12 acres on the Idaho side of Oxbow Reservoir. It is downstream of Brownlee Dam.

 - Mature trees

-- Wireless high speed Internet for an additional fee
+- Wireless high speed Internet for an added fee

 Parking for vehicles and boat trailers is limited.